 "We have two main scenarios with our budget," Stephanie said.
 "One is a steady state, and the other is a goal.
 We always know where the gap is.
-From a P&L and also a cash flow by-entity scenario, this is hugely beneficial for everyone to see what the impact of our initiatives is."
+From a P&L and cash flow by-entity scenario, this is hugely beneficial for everyone to see what the impact of our initiatives is."

 Stephanie can work with SmugMug's unique business model

 "Flexibility and customization are huge.
-We have a standard reporting package but the business needs are constantly changing," she said.
+We have a standard reporting package, but the business needs are constantly changing," she said.

 Stephanie also reported how happy her internal stakeholders are.
 "Department leaders love this new budgeting approach," she said.
-"Visibility and communication among departments has increased.
+"Visibility and communication among departments have increased.
 I can get accurate data out quicker and in a meaningful way."

 Better transparency, a global headcount dashboard, and a history of requests mean Stephanie has more information to ensure the process is fair for everybody.

-For Stephanie, this means that SmugMug's unusual business model is no longer something to work around, but rather an idiosyncrasy to embrace.
+For Stephanie, this means that SmugMug's unusual business model is no longer something to work around but rather an idiosyncrasy to embrace.
 It makes her work more interesting.